Last updated: May 2026

 Behavioural Management:

-Tutors can implement strategies like reward systems or structured routines that help in managing behavior.
-This might include setting up a token economy or using behavioral contracts to encourage focus and completion of tasks.
+Tutors can implement strategies like reward systems or structured routines that help in managing behaviour.
+This might include setting up a token economy or using behavioural contracts to encourage focus and completion of tasks.

 Enhanced Focus: